lowleveldesign/debug-recipes/guides/using-windbg.md

 - `{install_folder}\{target_arch}\pri`
 - `{install_folder}\{target_arch}`
 - `%LOCALAPPDATA%\DBG\EngineExtensions32` or `%LOCALAPPDATA%\DBG\EngineExtensions` (only WinDbgX)
-- `%PATH%`,
+- `%PATH%`

 where target_arch is either x86 or amd64.

 I usually include the directories containing the JavaScript scripts in the PATH since they are architecture-agnostic.
-As for the 32- and 64-bit DLLs, I store them in separate folders named EngineExtensions32 and EngineExtensions, respectively.
+As for the 32- and 64-bit DLLs, I store them in EngineExtensions32 and EngineExtensions folders, respectively.

 It is also possible to configure [extensions galleries](https://github.com/microsoft/WinDbg-Samples/tree/master/Manifest).
 Unfortunately, I didn't manage to make it work with my own extensions.